ClydeUrov/ClydeUrov/README.md

-# Hi there, I'm Vladyslav Yurov!
+# Hi there, I'm Vladyslav!

 Welcome to my GitHub profile.
 I'm a passionate software developer with a focus on web development and frontend.